NishaPardeshi/MachineLearningAlgorithmPractice/README.md

 # MachineLearningAlgorithmPractice
-Implemented Machine Learning Algorithms using Excel Data Analysis package and Python
+Implemented Machine Learning Algorithms using Excel Data Analysis package and Python.

+The datasets and algorithms practice are from Udemy lectures.